optics-dev/Monocle/README.md

     // Scala syntax:
     location.copy(latitude = location.latitude + 2, longitude = location.longitude + 2)

-    // Applicative syntax:
+    // Traversal syntax:
-    LongLatApplicative.modify(location, _ + 2)
+    LongLatTraversal.modify(location, _ + 2)

 Fold
 ----

-Fold is slightly trickier, we need a way to accumulate or fold all values that we retrieve Therefore, we need the return type to possess a Monoid instance, e.g. Addition of Double
+Fold is slightly trickier, we need a way to accumulate or fold all values that we retrieve Therefore, we need the return type to possess a Monoid instance or to manually define the fold logic

     implicit object Addition extends Monoid[Double] {
       def append(f1: Double, f2: => Double): Double = f1 + f2